 The last five Serie A clubs to reach a Champions League final – and how they fared

 Inter Milan are the first Serie A team to reach the Champions League final in six years.
-They’ll face either Real Madrid or Manchester City on June 10th and will look to cause an upset at the Ataturk Olympic Stadium.
+They’ll face either Manchester City on June 10th and will look to cause an upset at the Ataturk Olympic Stadium.